JayroALH/FlowBlur/README.md

 I apologize for using such boring images but is 4 am as i wrote this code and i just want to share this.
 Tomorrow after some coffe i will try to upload a better exaple
 (For more details see inside the FlowBlur.fx coments)

+Future Work:
+ATT it only works in a unidirectional fashion, add a bidirectional blurring Use the gaussian function to apply decay